The pastel medium provides a softness and spontaneity suitable for capturing the delicate features and lively personalities of the girls.

 Cassatt was the only American to exhibit with the French Impressionists.

-Purchased from the Maurice LeClanche collection by Mr. Knoedler for 35,000 francs; Lucy Taggart sent the piece to the John Herron Art Institute to be purchased under the James E. Roberts fund for $3,000
+Purchased from the Maurice LeClanche collection by Mr. Knoedler; Lucy Taggart sent the piece to the John Herron Art Institute, Indianapolis, Indiana, now the Indianapolis Museum of Art at Newfields, in 1925.

-Please complete the following questions to further improve the image files and metadata made available to IMA users.
-If you select Scholarly or Commercial as the Intended Use you will be prompted to provide additional details about your specific use in order that the IMA can retain the record of how image reproductions of works in its collection are utilized.
+Please complete the following questions to further improve the image files and metadata made available to Newfields users.
+If you select Scholarly or Commercial as the Intended Use you will be prompted to provide additional details about your specific use in order that the Newfields can retain the record of how image reproductions of works in its collection are utilized.

-Public domain collection images downloaded from the IMA website should be credited: “Image courtesy of the Indianapolis Museum of Art.”
+Public domain collection images downloaded from the Indianapolis Museum of Art at Newfields collections website should be credited: "Courtesy of the Indianapolis Museum of Art at Newfields."
 Additional caption information is provided with the downloaded image files and image use contracts, if applicable.